fetchai/agents-aea/docs/skill.md

 ## Error skill

-All top level AEA `skills` directories receive a default `error` skill that contains error handling code for a number of scenarios.
+All top level AEA `skills` directories receive a default `error` skill that contains error handling code for a number of scenarios:

 * Received envelopes with unsupported protocols
-* Received envelopes with unsupported skills (i.e. protocols for which no handler is registered).
+* Received envelopes with unsupported skills (i.e. protocols for which no handler is registered)
-* Envelopes with decoding errors.
+* Envelopes with decoding errors
-* Invalid messages with respect to the registered protocol.
+* Invalid messages with respect to the registered protocol

 The error skill relies on the `default` protocol which provides error codes for the above.